strobe-audio/strobe-hub/README.md

 - sources must have an idea of their length? how can I calculate the playback position from within the audio pipeline?

+- sources give their position and duration in ms (or us -- whatever's easier)
+- new sources must start at position 0
+- half played sources must start at previous position
+- events update db record
+- events come every 1s

 UI
 --